AlphaBot-SDP-Project/.github/profile/README.md

 * Tiles arranged in a 3x3 initial storage / initial storage of tiles organised around arm.
 * Sparse initial setup (optimise later if possible).
 * Track chips so that they aren't lost.
+* Tiles that are going to be moved can be 'pushed up' so that the arm tries to grab them at a specific level (safer and more stable for other tiles).

 ## Project Proposal
 * Pitch: Review what was presented on Friday